How would you describe the creative development of the project Talking Statues?

 The idea was at the beginning that the system should work on GPS which means as soon as you got close to the statues, you would catch the voice, but it turned out to be too expensive and we were almost finished developing this app and then the company which was going to make it, they couldn't do it for the money we could offer.
-They were very interested in doing it, but the hours were too many and a pay was too low so we had to stop the project and then suddenly I got an email from a guy called Jesper and he worked at a company called Scanbuy developing QR codes and also the system that can read QR codes, and he said to me why don't you do this with QR code instead?
+They were very interested in doing it, but the hours were too many and the pay was too low so we had to stop the project and then suddenly I got an email from Jesper Stuhr and he worked at a company called Scanbuy developing QR codes - he asked me why didn't I do it with QR code instead?
 So, I had a meeting with Jesper Stuhr from Scanbuy.
 He offered to do this QR code system and make a mobile app which is much cheaper for only 45.000 DKK, which was very good for me because then I would still have some money left for developing the rest of the project.
 So this was something that would be very easy to use and it worked very well.
 The other advantage was you could use two languages, you could program the QR code so it would read what kind of language you have on your telephone and it would play the message in that language.
-You could do all kind of statistics, see who is using QR codes etc. And now the project was reaching.
-It seemed that the water had not only been brought to the village, but it had been brought in a smart way.
-The project has to find new passages to get the water up the mountain, but finally, we had success.
+You could do all kinds of statistics, see who is using QR codes etc..
+It seemed that the water had not only been brought to the village.
+The project had to find a way to get the water up the mountain and finally, we had success.
 As this problem was solved everything else fell in place right after.